 After 10+ years of San Francisco life, I relocated to Honolulu in late 2010 to launch an app-based business serving the tourism market.
 HulaCopter, my app for last-minute activity deals, was eventually acquired and I returned to consulting for tech companies large and small.

-Prior to HulaCopter I led all marketing at Quantivo, a behavioral analytics software firm; managed all marketing, product management, and engineering for contract management software vendor Nextance; spent some not-so-fun time at management consulting firm Accenture; was in product management and product marketing at CRM behemoth Siebel Systems, and joined the dotcom revolution in ’99 with e-procurement pioneer FreeMarkets.
+Prior to HulaCopter and consulting I drove all marketing at Quantivo, a behavioral analytics software firm; managed all marketing, product management, and engineering for contract management software vendor Nextance; spent some not-so-fun time at management consulting firm Accenture; was in product management and product marketing at CRM behemoth Siebel Systems; and joined the dotcom revolution in ’99 with e-procurement pioneer FreeMarkets.

 During that time I was ghostwriter on one book, co-authored another, and have written nearly every type of marketing content, from tweets and emails to ebooks and white papers.
 Check out my full resume here.